ramonpereira/paladinus/README.md

 This work has been partially funded by the [ERC Advanced Grant "WhiteMech"](whitemech.github.io/) (No. 834228) and by the [TAILOR research network](https://tailor-network.eu/) (No. 952215).

+## License

+This software is released under the GNU Lesser General Public License version 3 or later.